rwblokzijl/stablecoin-survey/paper.md

 operations employed by central banks and the federal reserve.

-When the fed wants to increase the money supply in times of deflation, they often buy government securities thus getting money out into the hands of the public.
-When they then want to decrease the money supply, they will sell the securities thus getting the money out of the system.
+When the fed wants to increase the money supply in times of deflation, they often buy government bonds thus getting money out into the hands of the public.
+When they then want to decrease the money supply, they will sell the bonds thus getting the money out of the system.

-The securities stablecoin model utilises this concept.
+The seigniorage stablecoin model utilises this concept.
 In times of inflation when the currency is undervalued, the blockchain will start selling bonds.
 These bonds lock up a buyers coins for a period of time, and will pay them back, including some interest, after a certain time.
 Since some of the money is now